RedAntsSec/Diy.finder/README.md

 # Diy.finder
-This Tool for Find Directories of Admin in Any Web Sites. modules of script: pyfiglet requests
+This Tool is for Find admins directories in any Websites. modules of script: pyfiglet requests